Best Mattress 2026

 Sleepopolis may earn a commission on sales through our affiliate links in this article.
 This commission allows us to run our testing lab and continue to bring our readers the most comprehensive information on sleep and related products.
 See our disclosures.

-Whether you’re furnishing a guest room, sending a teenager off to college, or setting up a studio apartment, twin beds are a space-saving, budget-friendly option for almost any sleeper.
-However, they’re especially popular for young sleepers.
+Whether you’re buying the first “big-kid” bed, furnishing a guest room, sending a teenager off to college, or setting up a studio apartment, twin beds are a space-saving, budget-friendly option for almost any sleeper.

 To ensure that your twin bed does more than save space, my fellow certified sleep science coaches and mattress experts have performed subjective evaluations and data-driven tests on more than 330 mattresses.
 We test features such as cooling, edge support, and pressure relief, and assign a 1-5 rating to each to guide you toward the best mattress for your body type and sleep style.

-This methodology has allowed us to help more than 145,000 people find the right mattress for them.
-Read on to see if we can help you find your next favorite twin bed.
+This methodology has allowed us to help more than 145,000 people find their new favorite bed.
+Read on to see if we can help you find the best twin mattress for your needs.

 Sleepopolis’ Best In Rest — Twin Size